 Pomeranian

-Want proof that good things come in small packages?
-Look no further than the Pomeranian.
-Pomeranians are among the most popular Toy Group dog breeds, thanks in no small part to their tendency to show loads of affection.
-Despite their compact size, this breed displays high degrees of loyalty and even some guard-dog qualities.
+The Pomeranian is proof that good things come in small packages.
+Pomeranians are among the most popular Toy Group dog breeds, thanks to their tendency to show loads of affection and guard dog qualities.

 • basic-info